ingowald/optix7course/README.md

 ## Latest Updates:

+* 1/3/2020: Several fixes and documentation adds to make project compile with CentOS 7 (ie, oder gcc)

 * 1/1/2020: Changed all examples to enable full optimization level and most appropriate pipeline config for the specific example (single GAS)